MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 *How to Improve Memory Management and Safety?*

 C has manual memory management through `malloc` and `free`.
-Arrays dont store length, so the runtime cannot check for out of bounds access.
+Arrays don't store length, so the runtime cannot check for out of bounds access.
 This was structured this way because memory used to be expensive.

 Manual memory management leads to:
 - Use-after-free bugs